 Colorist: And hair vitamins?

 So what’s Goddard’s secret and now the object of my obsession?
 Sea buckthorn oil—a nutrient-rich source extracted from the berries and seeds of the eponymously named plant and one of the world’s richest under-the-radar sources of omega-3s, -6s, -7s, and -9s.
-And more specifically, she swears by this one from SeaBuck Wonders.
-Intrigued?
-Read on.
+And more specifically, she swears by SeaBuck Wonders ($28).

 Like many other naturally inclined and/or herbal remedies, there isn't necessarily a wealth of hard-hitting scientific research to back up legitimate or measurable benefits.
 But considering sea buckthorn's stellar nutrient makeup, it's easy to attribute the plant's nurturing oils to longer, stronger strands and a glowing complexion—especially in thanks to its outstanding range and saturation of omega fatty acids, which have indeed been linked to increased hair growth and shine.